shreyassharma1/prompt-priming-blog/README.md

 ## Countdown Prompt Priming

-This repo contains code to reproduce experiments from the blogpost Priming language models with cognitive behaviors via prompting for better RLVR: https://prompt-priming.notion.site/
+This repo contains code to reproduce experiments from the blogpost: https://prompt-priming.notion.site/

 It supports: